kdt111/lua_w/README.md

 - Written in `C++17` without any macros

 ### Library
-- Helper class for handeling the `lua_State` pointers in a more modern fashion (eg. opening the state in constructor and closing it in a destructor)
 - Opening a new `lua_State` with specified libraries
 - Stack operation made as type safe as possible (using `std::optional`)
 - Registering `C++` functions of an arbitrary signature to be used in `Lua`